Binge-eating disorder group

 - are in crisis and thinking about suicide.

-If you have any of these difficulties, please see your GP as soon as possible.
+If you have any of these difficulties, see your general practice team as soon as possible.

 How to join or find out more

-Please ask your GP to refer you to the South Island Eating Disorders Service.
-If your referral is accepted, you'll be offered an assessment with the group facilitators to make sure that the group is right for you.
+Ask your general practice team to refer you to the South Island Eating Disorders Service.
+If your referral is accepted, you will be offered an assessment with the group facilitators to make sure that the group is right for you.
 The assessment will involve a structured interview and questionnaires.
-You'll also have an opportunity to ask any questions about the group.
+You will also have an opportunity to ask any questions about the group.

 Sources